xiaoshuai09/Recurrent-Point-Process/README.md

 Code accompanying the paper ["Modeling The Intensity Function Of Point Process Via Recurrent Neural Networks"](https://arxiv.org/abs/1705.08982)

+If the code helps your research, please cite our work.

+    @inproceedings{xiao2017modeling,
+    title={Modeling the Intensity Function of Point Process Via Recurrent Neural Networks.}, author={Xiao, Shuai and Yan, Junchi and Yang, Xiaokang and Zha, Hongyuan and Chu, Stephen M}, booktitle={AAAI},
+    pages={1597--1603},
+    year={2017}
+    }

 ## Prerequisites

 - Computer with Linux or OSX